 They named the company “Block” because their family name, “Bloch,” had always been difficult for people to pronounce and spell.
 “Block” was simpler and could be spelled phonetically.
 Within weeks, the company grossed more than $20,000 — nearly a third of the annual volume United Business Company had taken years to develop.

-In January 1957, H&R Block opened franchise offices in Columbia, Missouri and Topeka, Kansas.
-A year later, the company opened franchise offices in Des Moines, Oklahoma City and Little Rock.
+In January 1957, H&R Block opened franchise offices in Columbia, Mo., and Topeka, Kan.
+A year later, the company opened franchise offices in Des Moines, Iowa, Oklahoma City and Little Rock, Arkansas.

 Setting the pace for the future

-The company faced another challenge in 1978: Richard Bloch, the chairman of the company, was told that he had terminal lung cancer with three months to live.
-Richard refused to accept this bleak prognosis, participated in two years of intensive therapy, and defeated the disease.
+The company faced another challenge in 1978: Richard Bloch, the chairman of the company, was diagnosed with terminal lung cancer and told he had three months to live.
+Richard refused to accept the bleak prognosis.
+He participated in two years of intensive therapy and defeated the disease.
 In 1980, he dedicated his life to helping others fight cancer.
-In 1982, he sold his interest in the company and gave up his position as chairman and dedicated his time to supporting cancer research and education.
+In 1982, he sold his interest in the company, resigned his position as chairman and dedicated his time to supporting cancer research and education.

 Working with the IRS and Sears in 1986, H&R Block took a leadership role in the pilot test of electronic filing.
 That year, the company filed 22,000 returns electronically from two sites: Cincinnati and Phoenix.
 The test was a success.
-Electronic filing significantly reduced the amount of time required for a taxpayer to receive a refund and the number of filing errors.
-In 2003, the company filed 16.4 million returns electronically.
+Electronic filing significantly reduced the amount of time required for a taxpayer to receive their refund and decreased the number of filing errors.

 Building stronger relationships with clients